A Database for Research on Detection and Enhancement of Speech Transmitted over HF links: Experiments

 \section{Experiments}

 The recorded database is split into the following three data sets: training, development and evaluation.
 Each set includes data recorded by about $22$ different KiwiSDR stations.
 The speakers are strictly disjoint among the three sets and the speakers are uniformly distributed between female and male over the whole database.
-No speaker is active in more than one example and the speakers are equally distributed between female and male over the whole database.
+No speaker is active in more than one example.

 To classify the degree of distortion of each example we measured the \gls{SDR} \cite{Vincent2006Performance} and the short time objective intelligibility (STOI) score~\cite{Taal2011STOI}.
 Both metrics require the availability of clean and distorted data as provided by this database.